Radian Measure

 An angle measure defined by the arc length subtended on a unit circle: one radian is the angle that subtends an arc equal in length to the radius.

-Why is Radian Measure important?
+What is the Radian Measure formula?

 How Radian Measure Connects to Other Ideas